 Quick CDC Face Masks

 The CDC has released instructions for Americans to make quick, easy face masks from supplies they already have at home.
-Follow these instructions and see the diagrams at the CDC website.
+Follow these instructions and see the diagrams on the CDC website.

 No-Sew T-Shirt Mask